Maoism: Philippines

-In the late 1970s, the Peruvian Communist Party, Shining Path developed and synthesised Maoism into Marxism–Leninism–Maoism, a contemporary variety of Marxism–Leninism that is a supposed higher level of Marxism–Leninism that can be applied universally.

 Portugal

 Maoist movements in Portugal were very active during the 1970s, especially during the Carnation Revolution that led to the fall of the nationalist government (the Estado Novo) in 1974.

 Portugal's most significant Maoist movement was the Portuguese Workers' Communist Party.
-The party was among the most active resistance movements before the Portuguese democratic revolution of 1974, especially among students of Lisbon.
+The party was among the most active resistance movements before the Portuguese democratic revolution of 1974, especially among the Marxist–Leninist Students' Federation in Lisbon.
 After the revolution, the MRPP achieved fame for its large and highly artistic mural paintings.

 Intensely active between 1974 and 1975, during that time, the party had members that later came to be significant in national politics.
 For example, a future Prime Minister of Portugal, José Manuel Durão Barroso, was active in Maoist movements in Portugal and identified as a Maoist.
 In the 1980s, the Forças Populares 25 de Abril was another far-left Maoist armed organisation operating in Portugal between 1980 and 1987, aiming to create socialism in post-revolutionary Portugal.

 Spain

-The Communist Party of Spain (Reconstituted) was a Spanish clandestine Maoist party.
+The main Spanish Maoist group was Communist Party of Spain (Marxist–Leninist).
+The PCE (m-l) was the principal organizer and leading force of the Revolutionary Antifascist Patriotic Front, an anti-Francoist paramilitary organization.
+Execution of the FRAP and ETA members by the Francoist regime in 1975 marked an important pillar in the process of the fall of Francoist Spain.
+After the CPE (m-l)'s rejection of Maoism with the Sino-Albanian Split, Communist Party of Spain (Reconstituted), a Spanish clandestine Maoist party, became the most prominent Maoist group in Spain.
 The party's armed wing was the First of October Anti-Fascist Resistance Groups.